What is endocarditis?

 - surgery or other procedures in a hospital or clinic

-- a prosthetic heart valve or a pacemaker
+- an artificial heart or a pacemaker

-- problems with your teeth and gums
+- problems with the teeth and gums

 - illicit drug or medicine misuse by injection